 Eshcol Farm - The Slater Family

-Stew Slater, his wife Mari and their children operate the 150-acre Eschol Farm, located in Oxford County, Ontario.
-Milk from 25 cows - purebred Holsteins and crossbred Holstein/Brown Swiss - is sent to the Organic Meadow Co-operative.
+Stew Slater, his wife Mari and their children operate the 150-acre Eschol Farm, located in Oxford County.
+They raise 25 cows, purebred Holsteins and crossbred Holstein/Brown Swiss.

 For the family’s own use, the farm also includes a well-maintained apple and pear orchard, an annual maple sap harvest, plantations of raspberries, currants, elderberries and strawberries, as well as domesticated beehives operated by an off-farm apiarist.